 - watchOS 2.0+

 The BSD subsystem, Core Foundation, and Cocoa APIs have all been extended to use these enhancements to help both the system and your application to run faster, more efficiently, and with improved responsiveness.
-Consider how difficult it is for a single application to use multiple cores effectively, let alone doing it on different computers with different numbers of computing cores or in an environment with multiple applications competing for those cores.
+Consider how difficult it is for a single application to use multiple cores effectively, let alone to do it on different computers with different numbers of computing cores or in an environment with multiple applications competing for those cores.
 GCD, operating at the system level, can better accommodate the needs of all running applications, matching them to the available system resources in a balanced fashion.

 Dispatch Objects and ARC

 When you build your app using the Objective-C compiler, all dispatch objects are Objective-C objects.
-As such, when automatic reference counting (ARC) is enabled, dispatch objects are retained and released automatically just like any other Objective-C object.
+As such, when automatic reference counting (ARC) is enabled, dispatch objects are retained and released automatically, just like any other Objective-C object.
 When ARC is not enabled, use the

 -DOS to your compiler flags.